Siamoperadectes

-Siamoperadectes is a genus of non-marsupial metatherian from the Miocene of Thailand.
+Siamoperadectes is a genus of putative non-marsupial metatherian from the Miocene of Thailand.
 A member of Peradectidae, it is the first member of its clade known from South Asia, and among the last non-marsupial metatherians.

 Description

 The type specimen of Siamoperadectes is a single third upper molar found in the Li Mae Long Basin, northern Thailand.
 It displays a rectilinear predilambdodont centrocrista, lacks an hypocone and has a moderately slender lingual part of the molar, all characteristics that most closely connect it to peradectid metatherians.
 However, it also displays several unique characteristics: